 In this case, any slight change in a relationship—maybe a partner is being slightly less affectionate or is slightly tougher to get a hold of—could set off the alarm bells.
 “As soon as you begin to feel unsafe in the relationship or things aren’t as you predicted them to be, you can start to catastrophize,” says Dr. Smith.
 That might look like wondering if a partner even cares about you anymore after they take an hour to respond to a text during the workday (rather than weighing the possibility first that they might just be busy).

 1. Acknowledge (rather than attempting to ignore) catastrophic thoughts

 As with any kind of thoughts, in order to do something about catastrophic thoughts, you have to become aware of them first.
-At the outset, it may be easier to start developing awareness in retrospect, so Dr. Smith suggests finding a time at the end of a week when you're level-headed to reflect back and recall specific catastrophic thoughts, what led up to them, and how they made you feel.
+At the outset, it may be easier to start developing that awareness in retrospect; Dr. Smith suggests finding a time at the end of a week when you're level-headed to reflect back and recall specific catastrophic thoughts from the week, what led up to them, and how they made you feel.

 2. Look for your own bias

 Once you can acknowledge catastrophic thoughts, it’s important to recognize the disproportionate space they occupy in your mind—aka your bias in believing them to be true, despite other possibilities.